ixpantia/faucet/README.md

 # Faucet: Fast, Asynchronous, Concurrent R Application Deployment

 Welcome to Faucet, your go-to solution for deploying Plumber APIs and Shiny Applications with blazing speed and efficiency.
-Faucet is a high-performance server built with Rust, offering Round Robin and Round Robin + IP Hash load balancing for seamless scaling and distribution of your R applications.
+Faucet is a high-performance server built with Rust, offering Round Robin and IP Hash load balancing for seamless scaling and distribution of your R applications.
 Whether you're a data scientist, developer, or DevOps enthusiast, Faucet streamlines the deployment process, making it easier than ever to manage replicas and balance loads effectively.

 ## Features

 - **High Performance:** Faucet is designed with speed in mind, leveraging Rust's performance benefits to ensure your R applications run smoothly and efficiently.

-- **Load Balancing:** Choose between Round Robin and Round Robin + IP Hash load balancing strategies to distribute incoming requests among multiple instances, optimizing resource utilization.
+- **Load Balancing:** Choose between Round Robin and IP Hash load balancing strategies to distribute incoming requests among multiple instances, optimizing resource utilization.

 - **Replicas:** Easily scale your Plumber APIs and Shiny Applications by running multiple replicas, allowing for improved performance and increased availability.